Laundry-to-landscape: Raised Beds

 Greywater irrigates the majority of the plants.
 The perimeters of the garden are planted with large, fragrant flowering bushes and vines.

 The center of the yard has three raised beds, two of which are irrigated with the greywater.

-The 1″poly tube is laid down the middle of this narrow raised bed.
-1/4 inch holes are drilled towards the bottom of the pipe to distribute greywater through out the bed.
+The 1″ tube is laid down the middle of this narrow raised bed.
 The bed will be mulched with straw and planted with veggies with the edible portion of the plant above the ground to avoid coming into contact by the greywater.

 This bed is also irrigated with greywater.
 Instead of having a pipe run down the middle, it is attached to the edge of the bed.
-Tees are inserted every foot or so along the bed and greywater pours onto the mulched soil.
+Tees are inserted every foot or so along the bed and greywater pours onto the mulched soil, and is covered with an irrigation valve box (not shown).
 It is important that the edible portion of the plant be above the soil, like with these bean plants.

 - Maintenance and trouble shooting: Replacing mulch, monitoring raised beds to maintain an even distribution in the bed.